CitrineInformatics/citrine-python/docs/source/workflows/predictor_evaluation_workflows.rst

 A :class:`~citrine.informatics.predictor_evaluator.CrossValidationEvaluator` performs k-fold cross-validation on a predictor.
 In addition to a name, set of responses to validate and metrics to compute, this evaluator defines the number of folds, number of trials and set of descriptor keys to ignore when grouping.
-The latter allows candidates with different values for the specified (ignored) keys and identical values all other predictor inputs to be placed in the same fold.
+The latter allows candidates with different values for the specified (ignored) keys and identical values for all other predictor inputs to be placed in the same fold.

 Cross-validation can only be evaluated on predictors that define training data.
 During cross-validation, the predictor's training data is partitioned into k equally sized folds.